mikhailadvani/provision_ec2_instance/README.md

       assign_public_ip: yes                                                     #Is public IP to be assigned
       key: "key-1"                                                              #The name of the SSH key pair
       subnet_name: "public-1"                                                   #The name of the subnet where the instance is to be launched
+      elastic_ips:                                                              #List of static IPs to be assigned to created instances.
+Number of IPs pre-allocated should be equal to the instance count
+        - 1.2.3.4
       volumes:
         - EBSSpecifications:
             volume_size: 8                                                      #The size of the volume